bjackman/nas/README.md

 # Home NAS

-To run on Raspberry Pi 5 with the Radxa Penta SATA hat.
+To run on Raspberry Pi 5 with the Radxa Penta SATA hat, on Ubuntu server.
+Should be easy enough to adapt to other distros.

 ## To deploy